 In Use: Have measure results been reported at this level previously?
-No.
+Not available.

 Reliability & Validity: Is there published evidence about the reliability and validity of the measure when reported at this level of aggregation?
+Not available.

 Unintended consequences: What are the potential unintended consequences of reporting at this level of aggregation?

-Provider Level
+Not available.

-Individual practitioner: Can compare individual health care professionals
+Provider Level Individual practitioner: Can compare individual health care professionals